JaredTMurray/stock-analysis/README.md

 A for loop was created to output the “Ticker,” “Total Daily Volume,” and “Return” columns in the spreadsheet.

 Finally, two images were created for the stock analysis outputs for 2017 and 2018.
-For a detailed analysis of all work please see the [VBA_Challenge.xlsm](https://github.com/JaredTMurray/stock-analysis/blob/main/VBA_Challenge.xlsm).
+For a detailed analysis of all work

 Written Analysis of Results
 #### Overview of Project: